D3visionNL/movanoba/README.md

 ## Description

-Movanoba is a lightweight JavaScript library for animating elements while scrolling the webpage for or React, Vue, Angular, and Svelte.
+Movanoba is a lightweight JavaScript library for animating elements while scrolling the webpage for React, Vue, Angular, and Svelte.